carsontbutler/TestSuite_blog/README.md

 # TestSuite_blog

-This is a test suite I am making for a simple blog.
+This is a UI test suite for a simple blog.
 It is driven by Selenium using Python and Pytest.

 The blog being tested can be found here: https://blog.carsonbutler.dev/